MasterSkepticista/masterskepticista.github.io/_posts/2025-02-19-reducesum.md

 ---
-title: 'Embarrasingly Parallel Reduction in CUDA'
+title: 'Embarrassingly Parallel Reduction in CUDA'
 date: 2025-02-19
 permalink: /posts/2025/02/reducesum/
-excerpt: "Until the GPU runs out of juice."
+excerpt: "A step-by-step guide on turning simple math into a flex."
 tags:
     - cs
 toc: true
 ---

+> When life gives you arrays, reduce them.
+Aggresively.

 Reduce operations are common in HPC applications.
 Put simply, a reduce operation combines all elements of an array into a single value through either `sum`, `min`, `max`, `product`, etc.